Post-recruitment training and development

 - programs and services offered by the CBSA

 - including values and ethics as well as diversity and race relations in the workplace

 - food, plant and animals

 - other government departments

-The second phase of the OITP is the in-residence training at College of Border Services in Rigaud, Quebec.
+The second phase of the OITP is the in-residence training at Canada Border Services College in Rigaud, Quebec.
 In-residence training is 14 weeks, from Monday to Friday, 8 am to 4 pm, with some training on evenings, weekends and statutory holidays, as required.

 Trainees will learn the following:

 - primary inspection process

 - secondary inspection process